rppicomidi/pico-usb-midi-processor/README.md

 ### Preview
 This project uses the main application files plus some libraries from various GitHub projects.
-- the Pico-PIO-USB project and a fork of the tinyusb project to implement the USB communications; the fork was required to add USB MIDI Host functionality and to allow the USB Device Port to clone the connected MIDI device's USB descriptor.
+- the Pico-PIO-USB project and a patched version of TinyUSB implement the USB communications with the help of two application USB MIDI drivers.
 - the parson project to implement JSON format settings storage
 - a fork of the pico-littlefs project to implement the littlefs flash file system with journal and wear leveling on the Pico